HowardZhangUF/Action-Recognition-for-Underwater-Gesture-Communication-in-Human-Diver-and-Robot-Teaming/README.md

   * [MediaPipe](https://github.com/google/mediapipe) for keypoint detection.
   * [PyTorch](https://pytorch.org/) for deep learning.
+  * Transformer backbone inspired by Vaswani et al., *Attention is All You Need*.

 ---

 ## Future Work

-* Extend dataset with more diverse gestures.
+* Extend the dataset with more diverse gestures.
-* Optimize for mobile/embedded devices.
+* Optimize for mobile and embedded devices.
-* Integrate multimodal data (RGB + keypoints). polish the
+* Integrate multimodal data (RGB + keypoints).